italoosorio/SilkBuilder-Doc/tags/Button.md

 # silk:Button
-The *silk:Button* tag generates a button stylized with Bootstrap.
+The <silk:Button> component generates an HTML button element styled with Bootstrap classes.

-The button primarily operates standalone, but can also work as a button container.
+The button primarily operates standalone

 ## Tag Definition
 Used standalone: